ivmfnal/metacat/docs/mql.rst

 White space is ignored in MQL.

 String constants containing only letters, digits and symbols ``:%$@_^.-`` can be entered without enclosing them into quotes.
-Unquoted literals which can be interpreted as numeric or boolean cou nstants will be interpreted as such.
+Unquoted literals which can be interpreted as numeric or boolean constants will be interpreted as such.
 If you need to represent a string, which looks like a decimal representation of a number, you will have to put it in quotes, e.g.: